leddoo/kibi/main.md

         - should then be fine for parameters to be mutable.
             - cause reused fns & args can be kept in non-volatile part of stack & copying is fast.
             - allow host functions to consume their params; fill up with nils on ret.
+    - value types.
+        - a lot of code will be typed. (eg: most people are moving towards typescript).
+        - can significantly improve memory locality & reduce gc overhead by storing data inline.
+        - the idea: along with gradual typing, have "gradual memory layout" or something :D
+            - basically, pointers are tagged with their types.
+            - host extensions can add arbitrary types through userdata.
+            - why shouldn't the vm also use this mechanism to implement (nested) records?
+        - these types can still be compatible with tables:
+            - since the pointers are tagged, the generic get can look up the fields of the type in the type registry.
+            - and since the pointers themselves are tagged, it should be possible to create pointers into structures/arrays. but not sure how to make the gc figure out where the allocation root is.
+                - could have type + location info on pointer. (have 7 bytes)
+                - the type of the struct it's inside of. could align structs to their size (mimalloc style pool).
+                - large arrays & deep nesting make this a bit harder, though could split into multiple allocations if necessary.
+                - breaking up arrays kinda sucks. but could think about storing the index on the pointer.
+                - or just use a slower searching strategy for large objects.
+            - and the typed code can use typed operations. the vm inserts type checks at the start of these functions, but skipts them when calling from checked code.
+            - typed code can use escape analysis & stack allocation.
+            - these types can still be implemented as tables by a vm.
+            - they could help with wasm interop.
+    - allocation:
+        - concurrent garbage collector (like go).
+        - paged size class heap (like mimalloc/tcmalloc).

 - cool stuff:
     - interruptible jump.